 Others chimed in — celebrities like Madonna, Leonardo DiCaprio, Cristiano Ronaldo took to social media to say essentially the same thing: “The Amazon Rainforest produces more than 20% of the world’s oxygen and its been burning for the past 3 weeks” (Ronaldo on Twitter, DiCaprio even donated five million dollars to the cause).
 Another meme that was repeated by an endless stream of experts in the news media was: “The Amazon provides one of every five breaths you take.”

 Now I spent some time considering: is this a good thing?
-It helps achieve the end I wish for: preserving the rainforest in South America.
+This strategy helps achieve the end I wish for: preserving the rainforest in South America.
 One could do the same by convincing people that Amazonia is somehow preventing asteroid impacts, or earthquakes, or devastating volcanic eruptions.
 But: is it expedient to give false reasons to support an important goal?
 Unfortunately not.
 At some stage the fallacy will be uncovered and the entire enterprise will be discredited.

 First let me correct one factoid that politicians, celebrities and journalists keep getting wrong: the number of fires we have been seeing in 2019, and the area that is affected is not “unprecedented in the history of the Amazon rainforests.”
 In fact it is fairly average, as you can see in this BBC report:

 In the first eight months of this year the NISR counted around 87,000 fires, as compared to 49,000 in the same period in 2018.
 But Brazil experienced more fire activity in the 2000s — there were more than 142,000 fires in the first eight months of the year 2005.
-It is quite normal in the dry season, with the fires starting naturally or, unfortunately, they are started by farmers and loggers clearing land for crops or cattle grazing.
+It is quite normal in the dry season, with the fires starting naturally or, unfortunately, being started by farmers and loggers clearing land for crops or cattle grazing.

 The main fallacy in the news stories, however, is that Amazonia does not in fact produce 20% of our planet’s oxygen, in any sense of the word.
 It is not responsible for every fifth breath we take.
-I dealt with this in a in a previous Medium.com story, where I asked: do the rain forests actually produce oxygen or merely recycle it?
+I dealt with this in a previous Medium.com story, where I asked: do the rain forests actually produce oxygen or merely recycle it?
 It is one of the most-read articles I have published on my biographical and general interest blog.
 Also the most criticised.
-I will allow scientist to repeat my arguments in greater detail at the end of this piece.
+I will allow scientists to repeat my arguments in greater detail at the end of this piece.